 Somewhere along the way I decided to dip my toe into the field of travelogue writing, which is not very different to writing a blog, especially when you’re as long-winded as me!

-I have now published two ebooks (also available as Amazon paperbacks):
+I have now published three ebooks (also available as Amazon paperbacks):